U.S. Bank credit card offers

 Feel like cooking?
 You'll get 2x points at supermarkets - also if the groceries are delivered.

 Driving somewhere?
-You'll get 2x points at gas stations.
+You'll get 2x points at gas stations and EV charging stations.

 Streaming something?
 Also 2x points.